uboslinux/ubos-docs/sphinx/developers/manifest/structure.rst

         ... appinfo section (for Apps only)
      },
      "accessoryinfo" : {
-        ... accessoryinfo section (for Accessories only)
+        ... accessoryinfo section (for Accessories only; required for Accessories) }
-     }
    }